 “Yes,” she still tried to make it sound exciting.
 “It’s a man of a species you’ve never met, a very old friend of mine in fact, who I’ve told you about, but I didn’t think you’d even get to meet.”

-He didn’t look any more interested, but then Jadzia added, “His name is Odo,” and on hearing the name he perked up; Odo was mentioned in his history texts, after all.
+He didn’t look any more interested, but then Jadzia added, “His name is Odo,” and on hearing the name he perked up.
+Odo was mentioned in his history texts, after all.
 “Odo, this is my son.”

 Odo held out his hand, and Turink nearly shot forward in his eagerness, which immediately made his mother feel very relieved, it would make the evening much easier.
-Turink did ask what was a rude amount of questions when they’d only just been introduced, but Odo was amazingly patient with the boy, even freely talking about subjects Jadzia could tell were painful to him, such as what the Founders had thought and done just before he’d left them, and what Earth was like, since Turink had never seen it.
+Turink did ask what was a rude amount of questions when they’d only just been introduced, but Odo was good and patient with the boy.
+He even freely talked about subjects Jadzia could tell were painful to him, such as what the Founders had thought and done just before he’d left them, and what Earth was like, since Turink had never seen it.
 Jadzia noticed though, that most of what he talked about concerning Earth was what he’d seen when they’d visited as the crew of Deep Space 9; he might very well had talked as if he hadn’t been back since.
 She didn’t know if Worf noticed this; he seemed a little absorbed in his own thoughts, which was a little strange, but hardly unknown, especially around Turink.
 Jadzia thought sometimes he still didn’t really know how to be a father.

 He ate his own supper with Odo still with them, though his table manners were now far worse than his father’s.
 Odo seemed unaffected; as they all sat around watching him east he kept the same kind, almost sad gaze that made Jadzia want very badly to know exactly what he was thinking.